AJIN-B/Caption-Generator/README.md

 # Caption-Gereator (Generating Image Describtions)

-###Constructed a sophisticated image caption generator using deep learning techniques to automatically describe images.
+### Constructed a sophisticated image caption generator using deep learning techniques to automatically describe images.This project harnessed the potential of both natural language processing and computer vision to generate coherent and contextually relevant captions for images.
-This project harnessed the potential of both natural language processing and computer vision to generate coherent and contextually relevant captions for images.
+---

-### Project Overview
+## Project Overview

 This project is focused on leveraging computer vision and natural language processing (NLP) techniques to create a system capable of providing meaningful